zopfli-rs/zopfli/README.md

 ## Running the tests

-There are some unit tests, mostly around the boundary package merge algorithm implementation in katajainen.rs, that can be run with:
+There are some unit tests, mostly around the boundary package merge algorithm implementation in katajainen.rs, and a property-based test for compression reversibility.
+These tests can be run with:

 ```
 $ cargo test